jgibbons-cp/sva_scan_examples/README.md

 B) Get the Halo ID
 C) Do a scan
 D) Get the results
-E) Write the results to a file (see
+E) Write the results to a JSON file (see sva_scan_results_1493240247.json)

-NOTE: If you want to look at the scan results in the portal get the value from the json "server_hostname":  Then in the portal click on the root group, Scans and look for the latest scan for that Server.
+F) Write the results to an HTML file (see sva_report_1493240247.html)
+G) Get the first findings detail - note this is no different than in the finding section of the the scan results
+H) Write the results to a JSON file (see sva_finding_results_1493240247.json)
+I) Write the results to an HTML file (see sva_finding_report_1493240247.html)
+J) Get the scan details - for an SVA scan these are the same as the scan results
+K) Write the results to a JSON file (see sva_scan_details_1493240247.json)
+L) Write the results to an HTML file (see sva_details_report_1493240247.html)

 Tests
 -----

-1) Unit

-2) Style
+1) Style

 A) pep8 checking - localtion: location: sva_scan_examples/app/test/style/test_style_flake8.py